Fell, trail and road running

 - Ravenscar Coastal Half Marathon in May with stunning coastal views (half marathon and 10k)

-- No Ego Trail Challenge - Conquer the Forest, Dalby Forest in July (10k and half marathon).
-NEW for 2016 includes a junior 1 mile (ish) trail run (minimum age 6 years)
+- No Ego Trail Challenge - Conquer the Forest, Dalby Forest in July (10k and half marathon), plus a junior 1 mile (ish) trail run (minimum age 6 years)

 - Endurance Life Coastal Trail Series in September – ultra, marathon, half marathon and 10K options from Ravenscar

-- MoorsRun: Turnpike Trot 10k & Rabbit Run 5k - in October, we've joined up with the Hardmoors team to organise two family friendly trail runs starting from The Moors National Park Centre, Danby.
+- MoorsRun: Turnpike Trot 10k & Rabbit Run 5k (17 October 2021) – we join up with the Hardmoors team to organise two family friendly trail runs starting from The Moors National Park Centre, Danby.
 Children aged 7 - 13 can enter the 5k if running with their parent/guardian.
-Online entries for 2017 will open in March.

 - Dalby Dash in November (10k)